The Feast of Saint James, 27/07/25

 The Blessing

-strengthen you to walk with him in his risen life,
+strengthen you in his service,

 and the blessing of God almighty,